DaveMacLellan/omg-lorcana/README.md

+# OMG Games Disney Lorcana League Tracker

+This web app allows league participants the ability to track their league points, record and winning decks.

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.